adamgreig/stm32ral/README.md

 not specifically marked unsafe.
 This is considered a usability trade-off;
-while some illegal values in some device registers will surely cause unexpected behaviour; so will many _legal_ values (Rust cannot prevent you setting an output high which is hardwired to the supply rail, for example).
+while some illegal values in some device registers will surely cause unexpected behaviour; so will many _legal_ values (Rust cannot prevent you setting an output low which is hardwired to the supply rail, for example).
 Aside from a few specific registers, writing those values should not cause undefined behaviour in Rust itself, so our tradeoff is to try and prevent UB while not trying to use the safety system to enforce that all register fields may only